What the Seeki Score measures (and why your listing is a B+)

 Two problems we kept seeing.

 For sellers, the gap between a strong listing and a weak one is usually four or five small things, not a complete rewrite.
-The score tells them which side of the line they are on.
-The letter grade gives a goal.
-Most sellers can hit B easily and A with a bit of attention.
-A+ takes a fully completed wizard and a strong photo set.
+The grade says which side of the line they are on.
+Most sellers reach B without much effort and A with a bit of attention using the guided listing wizard.

 Four components, in rough order of how much they matter.

 Photos.
-Count first, content second.
-A normal apartment with one shot of each room plus the exterior, entrance, view, and any outdoor area lands in a strong band without padding.
-Beyond a certain count the score stops rewarding more.
-The score does not grade resolution or composition, but buyers do.
-Bright daylight beats grey day, and a floor plan slotted in as one of the images is usually the most-clicked photo on a listing.
+Count, not composition.
+The grade counts how many images the listing carries and stops rewarding more past a point.
+A normal apartment with one shot of each room plus the exterior, entrance, view and any outdoor area sits in a strong band without padding.
+Resolution and framing are not graded, but buyers grade them: bright daylight beats a grey day, and a floor plan slotted in as one of the images saves a round of questions.

 Grade bands

-How this differs from the Seeki Location Score
+How the grade differs from the location score

 Three things in order, if your listing is sitting below A.